Parameter free treatment of a layered correlated van der Waals magnet: CrPS$_{4}$: Magnetic Configurations and Ground State

 We find the SCAN density functional to remedy the pitfalls of both previous approaches without the introduction of any empirical parameters.
-Specifically, SCAN recovers the experimental A-AFM ground state ordering and predicts magnetic moments of 2.81 $\mu_B$ tilted off of the $c$-axis by 71.6$^{\circ}$ in excellent accord to the experimential values~\cite{cald:20}.
-Moreover, the A-AFM state stabilizes with a band gap of approximately 1.34 eV that opens up around the Fermi energy of the NM system.
-This gap is in good agreement with optical data~\cite{loui:78}.
-We note that since SCAN is constructed within the generalized Kohn-Sham (gKS) scheme \cite{gorl:96}, the band gap has restored meaning and is now equal to the fundamental band gap in the solid~\cite{perd:17}.
-Therefore, the holistic agreement between magnetic and electronic properties in CrPS$_4$ stems from the reduction in self-interaction error in SCAN compared to PBE and is not accidental.
+Specifically, SCAN recovers the experimental A-AFM ground state ordering and predicts magnetic moments of 3.00 $\mu_B$ tilted off of the $c$-axis by 71.6$^{\circ}$ in excellent accord to the experimential powder and single crystal magnetic neutron diffraction values~\cite{cald:20}.
+Regarding magnetic moments, the values obtained by neutron scattering involve uncertainties since the chromium form factor is not {\it a priori} known.
+Note that, when estimating the chromium magnetic moment, we have increased the Wigner–Seitz radius of the integration sphere beyond the default value from 1.323~\AA~(covalent radius) to 1.74~\AA~(3/4 of the Cr–S bond length) in order to fully capture the magnetic density centered on the chromium atomic site and the part originating from hybridization between the chromium and sulfur atoms, see Appendix~\ref{apendix:wsmoment} for more details).